-Before commencing my PhD in October 2018, I was Assistant Curator of Paintings at Royal Collection Trust where I was particularly interested in the acquisitions of early European paintings made by Prince Albert and his art advisor, Ludwig Grüner.
-Prior to this, as The National Gallery Curatorial Trainee (2015-7), based at The National Gallery and The Ferens Art Gallery (Hull), I curated the exhibition Pietro Lorenzetti: Siena to Hull, A Masterpiece Revealed at the Ferens, one output of my wider research and interpretation project around the Ferens' rich Old Master paintings collection.
-Previously, I was Curatorial Assistant and Programming Officer at Compton Verney Art Gallery and Park, Warwickshire.
+I was formerly the Assistant Curator of Paintings at the Royal Collection Trust where I fostered an interest in the acquisitions of early European paintings made by Prince Albert and his art advisor, Ludwig Grüner.
+Previously as the National Gallery Curatorial Trainee (2015-7), based at the National Gallery and the Ferens Art Gallery, Hull, I curated the exhibition Pietro Lorenzetti: Siena to Hull, A Masterpiece Revealed, one output of my wider research and interpretation project surrounding the Ferens' collection.

-- Italian painting and sculpture of the fourteenth and fifteenth centuries, notably early Italian panel painting;
+Italian painting and sculpture of the fourteenth and fifteenth centuries;

-- The history of the art museum, the formation of public and private collections in the nineteenth century, and how these legacies might be addressed in today's museums;
+The history of the art museum, the formation of collections in the nineteenth century, and how these legacies might be addressed in today's museums;

 - MA in History of Art, Courtauld Institute of Art [The Arts of Florence and Central Italy 1400-1500]

 - BA in History of Art, University of Warwick.

 - Centre for the Study of the Art and Antiques Market